The Master of Science in Medical Biology degree is intended for students who are interested in biological research in the medical field.

 English.
 Recommended level : C1.

-Another degree awarded by a foreign university may be judged equivalent and give access to the Master’s degree course, with or without further conditions.
+Other degrees awarded by a foreign university may be considered equivalent and give access to the Master’s degree course with or without further conditions.

 Enrolment and final dates

 The degree course begins in the autumn semester only.

 Applications must be submitted to the Admissions Office before the deadline.

 Final enrolment date: 30 April.
 Candidates needing a visa to study in Switzerland: 28 February.